 The best protection in your accommodation and during transportation rides can be as easy as locking your bag.

-Check out my favorite travel backpack, the Osprey Farpoint 55 and this anti-theft suitcase by Pacsafe.
+Check out my favorite travel backpack, the Osprey Farpoint 55 and this reader’s fave anti-theft suitcase by Samsonite.
 If I hadn’t left my backpack locked in a hostel in Borneo, my valuables would have been gone when I returned from a scuba diving trip.

-If you don’t like money belts, stashing your passport and money in your underwear may be a better option.
+If you don’t like a money belt, stashing your passport and money in your underwear may be a better option.
 While traveling in El Salvador, I found a boy short style underwear with large pockets on either side of the leg.

 While it was a bit awkward to wear my passport over my upper leg, I only used it during transportation journeys in Central America when the probability of getting my daypack stolen seemed a bit higher.